 Circular 47 and Circular 394 did not clarify the CGT treatment in respect of capital gains derived by non PRC resident enterprises (including RQFIIs and QFIIs) from the trading of PRC debt securities.
 Although Circular 79, issued in November 2014, clarifies these rules in certain ways with respect to capital gains on equity securities, no further clarification has been provided with respect to capital gains on debt securities.
 In the absence of specific PRC tax regulations, capital gains realized by RQFIIs and QFIIs on the sale of PRC debt securities should be subject to CGT at a rate of 10% (which may be reduced by applicable tax treaty) in China pursuant to the general principle of the current PRC CIT Law.
 However, the precise method of calculating and collecting the tax has not been determined.
-Although the PRC tax bureaus have not actively enforced the collection of CGT on capital gains realized by RQFIIs and QFIIs on QFIIs and QFIIs on the sale of PRC tax eathorities may seek to collect CGT on capital gains realized by RQFIIs and QFIIs on the sale of PRC debt securities on a retroactive basis without giving any prior warning.
+Although the PRC tax bureaus have not actively enforced the collection of CGT on capital gains realized by RQFIIs and QFIIs on QFIIs and QFIIs on the sale of PRC debt securities on a retroactive basis without giving any prior warning.
 If such CGT is collected, the CGT liability should be payable by the RQFII or QFII and would be passed on to and borne by the Fund.